simplefractal/alix-partners-python-bootcamp/C. Control Flow/README.md

 ## If Statement

-Use `input` to prompt user for their first name and store in a variable called "first_name"
+Use `input` to prompt user for how many months this project will take:

 Create an if/elif/else statement that prints:

-- "That's a long name!" if name is longer than 10 letters
+- "That's a long project!
+You may want to break it up into phases." if it's more than 12 months

-- "Nice, that's a name of medium length." if the name is between 4 and 10 letters long
+- "Okay, that's a reasonable length." if it's longer than 3 months

-- "That's a short name." if the name is shorter than 4 letters
+- "That's a quick project." if it's shorter than 3 months

-- Given that the name is of medium length, check whether the name is of even length.
-If so, print: "It's of even length too!"
+- Given that it's between 3 and 12 months, check if it's longer than 6 months.
+If so, print: "You may want to consider adding another resource to speed it up."

 ## Looping
 1. Construct a list of numbers between 0 and 200 that are divisible by 33

-2. Given the following list
+2. Given the cleaned departments list from earlier:
-["Donald Duck", "Mickey Mouse", "Daffy Duck", "Goofy", "Minnie Mouse", "Pluto"] Get the sum of all of the lengths of these strings.
+["Operations", "Sales", "Finance", "HR", "Engineering", "Compliance"] Get the sum of all of the lengths of these strings.